freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 cmd mklink .docker /J D:\.docker cmd mklink docker-projects /J D:\docker-projects
 ```
-Cut and paste your forked freeCodeCamp folder in the docker-projects folder and, before runnig the commands in the next steps, go from this former directory
+Cut and paste your forked freeCodeCamp folder in the docker-projects folder and, before runnig the commands in the next steps, place you in this former directory
 ```bash
 # Launch first Docker Quickstart Terminal as admin, and wait...
 cd ~